integraledelebesgue/integraledelebesgue/README.md

 <!--
 **integraledelebesgue/integraledelebesgue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on a robust 3D n-body problem simulation
+- 🔭 I’m currently working on neural network training algorithms and a Hopfield network implementation
 - 🌱 I’m currently learning functional analysis, differential geometry, general relativity and AI methods
 - 💬 Ask me about maths, physics and computer science :)
 - ✨ I'm interested in learning unusual programming techniques, such as logical and constraint programming